Chitrangada has nutrition in mind when cooking for her family. Making tasty nutritious food is a skill she has perfected over the years.

 The health experts have time and again recommended sprouts for their health benefits.
 It is said to contain high fibre, vitamins, protein, and minerals, which have a very positive impact on our metabolic activities.

 It is highly recommended by nutritionists to include sprouts in our daily diet, especially at breakfast.
-Though easily available in stores and markets, it is a good and healthy idea to make them yourself at home.
+Though easily available in stores and markets, it is a good and healthy idea to cultivate them yourself at home.

 - Wash them thoroughly, 3 to 4 times in clean water, to remove dust or any other unwanted ingredient from them.

 - Soak and cover them in clean water, and leave them overnight.
-The container, in which you soak the pulses should also be cleaned properly.
+The container, in which you soak the pulses, should also be cleaned properly.

 - Next morning, you will find the pulses have swollen up.